ANOVA WITH REPEATED MEASURES FACTORS

 The naming of experimental designs has led to a great deal of confusion on

 the part of students as well as tutorial writers.
-The first design I will
+The design I will

 discuss in this tutorial is the single factor within subjects design, also